Space & Move Management

 Namely, the required space per employee has changed dramatically.

 Pre-pandemic, companies could simply let the type of work an employee was doing dictate how much square footage they needed.
-A creative employee in a coworking environment might need 150 square feet.
-But a phone-based sales rep might need a lot less space.
-But now there are more health and safety concerns to take into consideration.
+A creative employee in a coworking environment might need 150 square feet, while a phone-based sales rep might need a lot less space.
+Now, there are more health and safety concerns to take into consideration.

-This means the office space now needs to account for both how much space employees need to do their actual jobs, and how much space they need between each other, to maintain social distancing.
-And note that even if there are no official mandates about social distancing, we can likely expect individual employees to remain cautious about their space for the foreseeable future.
+This means the office space must account for both how much space employees need to do their actual jobs and how much space they need between each other to maintain social distancing.
+And even if there are no official mandates about social distancing, we can likely expect individual employees to remain cautious about their space for the foreseeable future.

 Distancing Planner